Princeton-CDH/startwords/content/issues/1/data-beyond-vision/index.md

 ---

-How do we share tangible objects in a visual medium?
-We present, describe, use words, pictures, diagrams, _show_ … fail.
+How do we represent tangible objects in a visual medium?
+We use words, pictures, and diagrams.
+We describe, share, show, and fail.

 <!--more-->